 And in fact, checking for keywords is now fully automated by Linkedin and Applicant Tracking System (ATS) software, which a fast-growing number of employers are using to pre-select candidates.
 Think of them as a search engine for employers to find suitable candidates!

-So basically, using the right keywords throughout your application can absolutely determine whether you’ll be invited for an interview or not.
+So basically, using the right keywords throughout your application can determine whether you’ll be invited for an interview or not.
 Failing to do so will cost you the opportunity.

 - A lot of recruiters don’t read your resume, but scan your summary of skills to check it against keywords.
 If you have the keywords for a job they know of, they’ll pass your resume onto the employer who will invite you to an interview.
 Tip: if you’re working with a recruiter, make sure to include a summary of your qualifications at the top of your resume!